 GABA stands for gamma-aminobutyric acid.
 It is an amino acid most well known for its work as a calming neurotransmitter in the brain.

-GABA is often described as working in a teeter-totter-like fashion with glutamate, an excitatory neurotransmitter.
-GABA also reduces the production of the stress hormone adrenaline (which is probably why it helped calm my post-talk jitters so quickly).
+GABA reduces the production of the stress hormone adrenaline (which is probably why it helped calm my post-talk jitters so quickly).

 GABA in the brain is synthesized from glutamic acid, found abundantly in foods like soy, meats, chicken, fish, eggs, dairy, and wheat.
 An enzyme called glutamic acid decarboxylase (GAD) is involved in converting glutamic acid into GABA.
 If there is a genetic variant (called a single nucleotide polymorphism or SNP) associated with the function of the GAD enzymes a child might be chronically low in GABA and thus particularly prone to symptoms associated with an aroused nervous system like anxiety, hyperactivity and insomnia.
 Another theory is that a disturbance in GABA receptors leads to chronically low GABA and a propensity towards anxiety.

 Early research on GABA suggested that when taken orally as a supplement GABA cannot cross the blood-brain barrier and enter the brain in amounts substantial enough to have a calming effect.
-The implication was that if supplemental GABA is having a calming effect on the nervous system it was likely there was a breach in the blood brain barrier - so called “leaky brain”.
+The implication was that if supplemental GABA has a calming effect on the nervous system, there was likely a breach in the blood brain barrier - the so-called “leaky brain”.

 That's still a possibility, but new evidence raises the idea that GABA’s effect on mood stability might be due to its influence on the peripheral nervous system or, as these researchers review, through its effect on the vagus nerve or the enteric nervous system of the gut.